 Building sustainable, preventive oral health programs

-Between 2012 and 2014, Oral Health Colorado (OHCO) and the DentaQuest Foundation combined resources to develop a toolkit to encourage communities to establish sustainable preventive oral health programs in their schools, and to develop relationships with dental providers that will assure dental homes for children.
+In 2012, Oral Health Colorado (OHCO) and the DentaQuest Foundation combined resources, with support from the Colorado Department of Health and Environment (CDPHE) to develop a toolkit that encourages communities to establish sustainable preventive oral health programs in their schools, and to develop relationships with dental providers and community organizations that will assure dental homes for children.

 About the Toolkit

-- OHCO developed SMSK with a variety of audiences in mind: dental and medical professionals; school nurses, teachers and administrators; dental and medical educators; parents and stakeholders, and partners.
+- OHCO developed the SMSK Toolkit with a variety of audiences in mind: dental and medical professionals, school nurses, teachers and administrators, dental and medical educators, parents and stakeholders, and partners.

-- The oral health data collection tool (a targeted and focused electronic dental record) is easily used on a tablet, laptop or personal computer.
-The data collection tool will allow surveillance of children’s oral health status over time, giving providers, schools and CDPHE much-needed longitudinal data.
+- The SMSK oral health data collection tool (a targeted and focused electronic dental record) is easily used on a tablet, laptop or personal computer.
+The Data Collection Tool (DCT) will allow surveillance of children’s oral health status over time, giving providers, schools and CDPHE much-needed longitudinal data.

-- All aspects of the SMSK toolkit are available at no charge, excluding data collection tool hardware.
-You are invited to read through the toolkit and determine how you might undertake the process of building a sustainable model of school-linked oral health care in your community.
+- All aspects of the SMSK toolkit are available at no charge, excluding DCT hardware.
+You are invited to read through the toolkit and determine how you might undertake the process of building a sustainable model of in-school preventive oral health care in your community.

 See data for the state from our pilot communities.